 The usual length of time for a property sale or purchase to take, is around 4 – 8 weeks.

 Identification will be needed in order to complete either a sale or a purchase.
 This is to comply with Money Laundering Regulations, which stipulate that we must obtain evidence of a client’s identity.
 We will need, for each owner of the property, a valid passport as well as a recent utility bill.

 Yes, if the buyer and seller are established clients of the firm, blood relatives or represented by separate branches.
 Both the buyer and seller have to agree to the same solicitor acting.
 Sometimes a buyers’ mortgage lender will insist on separate representation.
 However, the same firm cannot act for both parties in any circumstances where there is a conflict of interest.

-No, there are no hidden costs associate with our conveyancing service.
+No, there are no hidden costs associated with our conveyancing service.
 We will provide you with a fixed legal fee to cover the work.
-We will only ever increase the fee, if, during the transaction something comes to light which was unforeseen.
+We will only ever increase the fee, if, during the transaction, something comes to light which was unforeseen.
 If this did happen, we would discuss this with you before incurring extra charges.

-Exchange is when the buyer and seller enter in to a legally binding agreement to buy and sell on a set date.
-Once exchange has taken place, both parties are committed to the sale/purchase, and cannot pull out of the transaction without legal penalties.
+An exchange is when the buyer and seller enter into a legally binding agreement to buy and sell on a set date.
+Once an exchange has taken place, both parties are committed to the sale/purchase, and cannot pull out of the transaction without legal penalties.
 Exchange of contracts is also when the buyer must pay a deposit, usually 10%.
 Completion refers to the day on which all payments have been made/received, that the property is transferred from the seller to the buyer; the day that you move house.